denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 lies beneath the text?
 I ask.
 The question opens up into a discussion of the distinction between form and content: two theoretical concepts crucial to understanding the difference between plain text and binary file formats.
-I find that going back to Plato and Hegel, "form" is used at times to indicate physical structure and at other times to indicate immaterial categories in the ideal realm.
+I find that going back to Plato and Hegel, "form" was used at times to indicate physical structure and at other times to indicate immaterial categories in the ideal realm.
 The chapter's middle section takes up the notion of "ephemeral" textuality.
-A case study in removable storage elucidates the movement of text from human-legible inscription on page (and punch card) to invisible inscription as electrical charge embedded into magnetic storage media.
+A case study in removable storage elucidates the movement of text from human-legible inscription on page (and punch card) to invisible inscription as electrical charge embedded into magnetic storage.
 The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct layers, providing only the illusion of flattened textuality).
-The discussion concludes with a stark image, which illustrates the difference between plain text and binary formats.
-To produce the image, I inject malicious code into an Adobe Acrobat file, visually showing contrast between surface text and its underlying, magnetically-bound, bit structure.
+The discussion concludes with a stark image, illustrating the difference between plain text and binary formats visually.
+To produce the image, I inject malicious code into an Adobe Acrobat file, showing the contrast between surface text and its underlying magnetically-bound bit structure.

 ### Chapter 4: Media are Not the Message

 In this chapter I make two significant interventions in media studies and literary theory.
 First, I argue that media should not be confused with messages.
 Starting with the (sometimes oversimplified) legacy of Marshall McLuhan, I examine several models of communication, including ones proposed by semioticians (Charles Sanders Peirce, Ferdinand de Saussure, Roman Jakobson), engineers (Harry Nyquist, Claude Shannon), and animal anthropologists (Jakob